carpentries-incubator/workflows-nextflow/_episodes/14-nfcore.md

 >
 > 1. Use the `--help` flag to print the list command usage.
 > 1. Sort all pipelines by popularity (stars) and find out which is the most popular?.
-> 1. Filter pipelines for those that work with RNA and find out how many are there?
+> 1. Filter pipelines for those that work with RNA and find out how many there are?
 >
 > > ## Solution
 > > Use the `--help` flag to print the list command usage.